iterative/dvc.org/content/blog/2022-07-26-july-22-community-gems.md

 Great question on how DVC handles data tracking from @NgHoangDat!

-Since you already track the `data`, when you add a new file into it all you need to do is update it.
+Since you already track the `data` folder, when you add a new file into it, all you need to do is update your DVC history.
 You can use either `dvc add data` or `dvc commit` to start tracking the new file.

 DVC will also only recalculate the changed files.
-If you only add or modify a small number of files in that folder, the update will not take very long.
+If you add or modify a small number of files in that folder, the update will not take very long.

 ## [What would be the best method to get the remote URL of a given dataset inside a Python environment?](https://discord.com/channels/485586884165107732/485596304961962003/984870485668008007)